codama-idl/codama/packages/visitors-core/README.md

 ## Core visitors

-As mentionned in the previous section, creating visitors is much easier when we start from a set of core visitors and extend them to suit our needs.
+As mentioned in the previous section, creating visitors is much easier when we start from a set of core visitors and extend them to suit our needs.

 Therefore, let's start by exploring the core visitors provided by this package.

 ### Filtering node kinds

-Before we list each available core visitor, it is important to know that each of these functions optionally accept a node kind or an array of node kinds **as their last argument**.
+Before we list each available core visitor, it is important to know that each of these functions optionally accepts a node kind or an array of node kinds **as their last argument**.
 This allows us to restrict the visitor to a specific set of nodes and will return a `Visitor<T, U>` instance where `U` is the union of the provided node kinds.

 Here are some examples: